yandex-cloud/docs/en/speechkit/stt/streaming.md

 ### Authorization in the service

-For authorization, the app must send an [IAM token](../../iam/concepts/authorization/iam-token.md) in every message.
+For authorization, the app must send an [IAM token](../../iam/concepts/authorization/iam-token.md).
 Please note that the IAM token validity is limited.

 Find out how to get an IAM token for your account in the corresponding instructions: